Author: Dr. Athanasios Pallis

 - Devolution of governance has supported the notion that Port Authorities act as corporatized and/or commercialized entities that define autonomously at the local level the planning, development, and management of activities at the respective port(s) under their responsibility.

-- Concessionning has reduced the port authority role as an operator since this role is increasingly assumed by specialized terminal operators renting terminal facilities over long periods of time (up to 30 years).
+- Concessioning has reduced the port authority role as an operator since this role is increasingly assumed by specialized terminal operators renting terminal facilities over long periods of time (up to 30 years).
 The dominant rationale behind this process was that port authorities tended to have poor performance levels in their terminal operations.
-Many are global terminal operators having terminal assets in a wide variety of markets.
+As a a result, port authorities have to manage ports where operations are provided by several service providers including global terminal operators having terminal assets in a wide variety of markets.

 Along with new business-oriented approaches in public management, these changes progressively altered the strategic role of port authorities.
 This revision of the role of port authorities refers to two strategies.
 The first is the positioning of port authorities within the new institutional setting of port governance.
 The second relates to the functions and activities of the management entities in modern ports to advance their competitiveness.
 In many cases, the involvement of port authorities in operations lessened or was even abandoned.
 Port authorities started undertaking a number of additional functions.
 Like many organizations, ports now have environmental, social, and governance obligations, in addition to their responsibility for the promotion of trade.
 Environmental responsibilities (including mitigation measures) have led to greater coastal planning involvement, the management of inland traffic flows, and urban land-use planning.
 Social responsibilities increased concerns about the distribution of the costs and benefits of port development.
 The existence of multiple stakeholders leads to gradual changes in port governance arrangements and how decisions are made.